 Pride Was a Riot: The Radical Roots of Pride

 Outside the Stonewall Inn today, there is a sign that reads, "Pride was a riot."

 Gay Pride London 1999 UKUIG via Getty Images

 Over the past few years, this phrase has served a kind of rallying cry to remind people of Pride Month's radical roots.

-Queer and trans people have been celebrating their existence since the beginning of time, underground queer networks existed in the 19th century, and LGBTQ+ organizing was happening in America in the 1920s; but, Pride and the modern era of LGBTQ+ rights as we know it began, arguably, when legendary Black trans activist Marsha P. Johnson threw a shot glass at a mirror when police raided the Stonewall Inn.
+Queer and trans people have been celebrating their existence since the beginning of time.
+Underground queer networks existed in the 19th century, and LGBTQ+ organizing was happening in America in the 1920s.
+Still, Pride and the modern era of LGBTQ+ rights as we know it began, arguably, when legendary Black trans activist Marsha P. Johnson threw a shot glass at a mirror when police raided the Stonewall Inn.

-It was June 28, 1969 when New York City's Public Moral Division (a branch of the police department) had taken it upon themselves to criminalize and hospitalize gay people.
+It was June 28, 1969 when New York City's Public Moral Division (a branch of the police department) took it upon themselves to criminalize and hospitalize gay people.
 They barged into the bar and began trying to kick people out of the facility.

 After Johnson shouted "I got my civil rights!" and threw the glass, patrons began rioting and hundreds of people resisted arrest and set cars on fire.
 The protests caught wind, and the riots lasted for a total of six days, bringing worldwide attention to the LGBTQ+ rights movement.

 A year after Stonewall, people gathered in cities across the nation to hold "Gay Freedom Marches" which worked as both celebrations and protests.
 They were meant to honor the LGBTQ+ identity while calling for political changes and gay rights.
 These were the origin points of Pride as we know it.

 But gradually, Pride was co-opted by less radical organizers and became more of a whitewashed celebration, as it is today.